Keyboard Shortcuts?f

 Kourtis, Sebanz, & Knoblich (2013)

-The CNV is a signal of motor preparation for action which is time-locked to action onset.
+The CNV, an event-related potential, is a signal of motor preparation for action which is time-locked to action onset.
 In this research, Kourtis et al show

 that the CNV occurs when joint action partners act, suggesting that when acting together we represent others' actions motorically as well as our own, and also that the stronger CNV peak is correlated with better coordination (Kourtis et al., 2013);